TIBCOSoftware/snappydata/docs/howto.md

 The example below demonstrates how you can load data from a NoSQL store:

 !!!Note:
-	Before you begin, you must install the corresponding Spark-casssandra connector jar.
-To do so, copy the spark-cassandra connector jar file to the **/jars** directory located in the home directory and then restart the cluster.
+	Before you begin, you must install the corresponding Spark-Casssandra connector jar.
+To do so, copy the Spark-Cassandra connector jar file to the **/jars** directory located in the home directory and then restart the cluster.

 ```